 The case studies in this guide come from different sectors in the natural gas value chain.
 They represent current practices and illustrate a variety of identification, detection, measurement and quantification methods.
 Some case studies combine more than one technology.
+Some case studies address information about measurement uncertainties.
 Table 3 below summarizes the sectors and survey types that the case studies apply to.
 Case studies were selected such that every sector was represented, and different survey types were represented.
+Case studies are categorized based on whether a single measurement method was used (S), whether multiple measurement methods were used (M), whether top-down and bottom up measurements are reconciled (R), or whether measurement uncertainty is quantitatively evaluated (U).